14 Uncertainty

 \[ Y = X \beta + \varepsilon, \]

 where \(Y\) is an \(n \times 1\) vector of outcome; \(X\) is an \(n \times k\) matrix of covariates, including an intercept; \(\beta\) is a \(k \times 1\) vector of coefficients; \(\varepsilon\) is an \(n \times 1\) vector of errors.
-We can estimate regression coefficients by ordinary least squares, a method which can be expressed in a few matrix operations.
+We can estimate regression coefficients by ordinary least squares using the standard formula.

-\[ \hat{\beta}=(X^TX)^-1(X^TY) \tag{14.7}\]
+\[ \hat{\beta}=(X^TX)^{-1}(X^TY) \tag{14.7}\]

 \[ Var(\hat{\beta}) = (X^TX)^{-1}(\sigma^2_\varepsilon X^TX)(X^TX)^{-1}, \tag{14.8}\]